-Effective November 1, 2013, a new process will be in place for researchers who wish to conduct education research within Faculty of Medicine & Dentistry.
-The change in process is a result of the increasing demand on our students and residents to participate in educational research studies.
-The goal of this process is not to hinder researchers; rather, we wish to ensure that participant recruitment is not overwhelming to FoMD students (undegraduate and graduate), residents, fellows or faculty.
+Effective November 1, 2013, a process was put in place for researchers who wish to conduct education research within Faculty of Medicine & Dentistry.
+This process is a result of the increasing demand on our students and residents to participate in educational research studies.
+The goal of this process is not to hinder researchers; rather, we wish to ensure that participant recruitment is not overwhelming to FoMD students (undergraduate and graduate), residents, fellows or faculty.

 All educational research studies recruiting participants in the FoMD must be approved by the Trainee Access Committee (TRAC), a subcommittee to the Faculty Learning Committee, and will be entered into a central database.
 All studies will be reviewed for goals, objectives, anticipated impact, study design, recruitment plans (including timing), and anticipated burden on participants.
 The approval process will not be a barrier to researchers (turn-around time will be as short as possible).

 Each application to TRAC requires the following components:

 - Ethics Approval letter

 - Brief description of the study including goals and objectives